GallagherSecurity/cc-rest-docs/training/README.md

 than web sites so our recommendation is to turn it on.
 Section TODO_LINK18 talks about client certificates.

-> It is important to know the difference between the two certificate checks, and to know that they
+> **It is important to know the difference between the two certificate checks, and to know that they
-> are completely independent.
+> are completely independent**.
 If the client does not trust the server, Command Centre will not
 > receive a connection and will not raise any alarms.
 The problem is on the client and there is
 > nothing you can do to Command Centre to help.
 But if the server certificate is acceptable to the
 > client, the server has a chance to check the client certificate.
 If the server does not like the